gmcgoldr/algorand-tut/README.md

 ## Creating a smart contract

-A TEAL program (a.k.a. contract) is evaluated with a transaction data structure as its input (it can have more inputs), and outputs a single boolean which either approves or rejects the transactions.
 More:
 <https://developer.algorand.org/docs/reference/teal/specification/>

-### Stateless contracts
+### Smart signature (stateless)

 A TEAL program compiled in "signature" mode is stateless.
 Its inputs are the transaction fields, some globl fields, and optional invokation arguments.
-It signs or does not sign the transaction depending on the result of its logic.
+It signs or does not sign a transaction depending on the result of its logic.

 Consider that the ledger represents some state (accounts hold some assets), and a contract defines some allowed state transitions (which movement of assets are allowed).
-A node to sends a request for some state transition
+A node sends a request for some state transition
 (a transaction),
 and the validators use the contract to validate the transition.

 A contract can be used as a "contract account" or a "delegate signature".
 More: <https://developer.algorand.org/docs/features/asc1/stateless/modes/>

+If assets are sent to the contract, the contract can then "spend" those assets: transactions can be submitted which move assets from the contract address to another address.
+The network will confirm such transactions if and only if the contract logic evalues to true.

-An account can sign a contract, and the contract becomes a delegate of that account.
+Alternativeluy, an account can sign a contract.
+The contract then becomes a delegate of that account.
 Transactions can be submitted to the network without the sender signature, but with the contract in its stead.
 If the contract evalutes to true on the transaction,